Efficient algorithms for quantum chemistry on modular quantum processors: Theory and Methods

-Our compilation of the dUSCC algorithm is inspired by classical high-performance computing (HPC): we maximize parallelism among modules while hiding the inter-module communication behind intra-module calculations~\cite{Dillon2010, OpenMP1998,bianco2013, otten2016mpi,raffenettiMPI2017}. we mainly focus on two types of parallelism: 1) parallelism between modules, and 2) parallelism between intra-module operations and buffering of Bell pairs.
+Our compilation of the dUSCC algorithm is inspired by classical high-performance computing (HPC): we maximize parallelism among modules while hiding the inter-module communication behind intra-module calculations~\cite{Dillon2010, OpenMP1998,bianco2013, otten2016mpi,raffenettiMPI2017}.
+We mainly focus on two types of parallelism: 1) parallelism between modules, and 2) parallelism between intra-module operations and buffering of Bell pairs.
 The dUSCC circuit is dominated by CNOT gates with sparse single-qubit gates.
-For simplicity, we only consider the time of CNOT gates, so the circuit time is linear with the circuit depth with only the CNOT gates.
+We assume the circuit time only depends on these two types of gates and remove other Clifford gates and Pauli gates in our gate/depth count.
 In the rest of the paper, we will use this effective circuit depth to represent the circuit time.
-The single-qubit gates on the logical qubit level can be applied by magic state injection or partially fault-tolerant gates~\cite{Akahoshi2024, Ito2025}, and this can happen in parallel with the buffering of Bell pairs.
-Therefore, additional time required for single-qubit operations (such as magic-state distillation and injection, quantum error correction, etc.) provides more opportunities to buffer Bell pairs and further enhances the parallelism in dUSCC.
+The single-qubit gates on the logical qubit level can be applied by the magic state injection, partially fault-tolerant gates or direct gate decomposition~\cite{Akahoshi2024, Ito2025, Ross2016}, and this can happen in parallel with the buffering of Bell pairs.
+In this paper, we assume the logical single qubit rotation at arbitrary angle is decomposed to $\text{Clifford}+T$ gates, and each single qubit rotation is $10\times$ more expensive than a logical CNOT.
+More analysis on the impact of cost of single qubit rotations to dUSCC is in Appendix \ref{Appendix: Double Packing}.
+The additional time required for single-qubit operations (such as magic-state cultivation, distillation and injection, quantum error correction, etc.) provides more opportunities to buffer Bell pairs and further enhances the parallelism in dUSCC.